thibo73800/metacar/README.md

 Custom the environement
 ------------

-<b>!WARNING:</b> The method present in this section must be called <b>BEFORE</b> loading the environement.
+<b>!WARNING:</b> The method present in this section must be called <b>BEFORE</b> loading the environment.

 ### Change the lidar propeties

-There are 4 properties you can change.
+There are four properties you can change.
 The number of points (pts) per line, the width and height of the area cover by the lidar and the position (pos) which respect to the car.

 ```javascript
 env.setAgentLidar({pts: 3, width: 1.5, height: 1.5, pos: 1});